wavefrontHQ/docs/pages/doc/logging_overview.md

 ### Drill into Logs from Charts

+If you have the **Logs** permission, you can drill into logs from charts, for example, if you notice data anomalies on a chart and want to debug the issue.

 {% include note.html content="Even if logging is enabled for your environment, this feature might have to be enabled separately.
 Contact [technical support](wavefront_support_feedback.html#support)." %}

-If you notice data anomalies on a chart and want to debug the issue, you can drill into the related logs.
+{% include note.html content="You must have tagged the metrics and the logs from the same source with equivalent source tag values." %}

+To drill into the related logs from a chart:

-1. Position your pointer over the metric for the source of concern, exactly on the location of the anomaly.
+1. Position your pointer over the metric for the source of concern, on the location of the anomaly.
 1. Right-click that point on the chart and select **Logs (Beta)**.

-![A screenshot of a chart with the right-click menu that includes the Logs option.](images/logging_charts_to_logs.png) In this example, you right-click the metric chart for source `app-15` at `01:11:57 PM`.
+![A screenshot of a chart with the right-click menu that includes the Logs option.](images/logging_charts_to_logs.png) In this example, you right-click the metric chart for source `db-5` at `01:25 PM`.

 The Logs Browser opens in a new tab with the following configuration:
 - The selected time window is a 10-minute period, starting 5 minutes before and ending 5 minutes after the time of the point that you right-clicked on the chart.
-- The search query contains an include filter for the source of the metric that you right-clicked.
+- The search query contains the include `source` tag filter for the source that you right-clicked.

-![A screenshot of a search query and selected time window in the Logs Browser.](images/logging_from_chart.png) In this example, the Log Browser opens with the filter `source = app-15` and the selected time window `01:16:57 PM to 01:26:57 PM` (starting 5 minutes before and ending 5 minutes after `01:11:57 PM`).
+![A screenshot of a search query and selected time window in the Logs Browser.](images/logging_from_chart.png) In this example, the Log Browser opens with the filter `source = db-5` and the time window `01:20 PM to 01:30 PM` (starting 5 minutes before and ending 5 minutes after `01:25 PM`).

-If you don’t see logs, see [Logs Troubleshooting](logging_faq.html).
+{%include note.html content="If you selected more than one source on the chart, the Logs Browser opens only with the corresponding time window.
+The search query is empty because this feature supports only one source filter.
+See [Logs Troubleshooting](logging_faq.html) for details."%}

 <table style="width: 100%;">
 <tbody>